martenscs/my-account/README.md

 4. Deploy the custom my-account.war file into your servlet container as appropriate (e.g. copy it into the webapps directory of your Tomcat installation and restart).
-5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope and OAuth Client objects to the Data Broker's configuration.
+5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope and OAuth Client objects to the Data Governance Server's configuration.
-6. Use dsconfig or the Management Console application to add the URL the sample application will be accessible at to the My Account OAuth2 Client's Redirect URLs list.
+6. Use dsconfig or the console application to add the URL the sample application will be accessible at to the My Account OAuth2 Client's Redirect URLs list.
-7. Use dsconfig or the Management Console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Broker's SCIM2 HTTP Servlet Extension.
-The sample application's origin and the Data Broker's origin should be added to "cors-allowed-origins", and "GET", "DELETE", "POST" and "PUT" should be added to "cors-allowed-methods".
+7. Use dsconfig or the console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Server's SCIM2 HTTP Servlet Extension.
+The sample application's origin and the Data Governance Server's origin should be added to "cors-allowed-origins", and "GET", "DELETE", "POST" and "PUT" should be added to "cors-allowed-methods".
 E.g.,

    dsconfig create-http-servlet-cross-origin-policy --policy-name my-account \
        --set cors-allowed-origins:http://localhost:3004 --set cors-allowed-origins:https://localhost:8445 \